exasim-project/NeoFOAM/doc/contributing.rst

 Building the Documentation
 """"""""""""""""""""""""""

+NeoFOAMs documentation can be found [online](https://exasim-project.com/NeoFOAM/).
+However, if you wan't to build the documentation locally you can do so, by executing the following steps.
-The documentation is built using sphinx and doxygen that are required to be installed on your system.
-The documentation can be built using the following command:
+First make sure that  sphinx and doxygen are installed on your system.
+Second execute the following commands:

    .. code-block:: bash